 Paul J. Pantano, Jr. focuses his practice in the areas of energy, commodities and derivatives law.
-He represents energy companies, commodity and swap dealers, brokerage firms and trade associations in a wide variety of transactional, regulatory, investigative and litigation matters.
+He represents swap and commodity dealers, brokerage firms, energy companies and trade associations in a wide variety of regulatory, investigative, litigation and transactional matters.

-Represented scores of swap dealers, futures commission merchants, wholesale energy and commodity dealers, merchants, producers and end users in CFTC, FERC and joint CFTC-FERC investigations, several of which were closed without the initiation of enforcement actions
+Represented scores of swap dealers, futures commission merchants, wholesale energy and commodity dealers, merchants, financial institutions, producers and end users in CFTC, FERC, joint CFTC-FERC, and SRO investigations, many of which were closed without the initiation of enforcement actions

-Negotiated many settlements with the CFTC, FERC and exchanges on behalf of energy and commodity trading companies
+- Negotiated many settlements with the CFTC, FERC and SROs on behalf of CFTC registrants and energy and commodity trading companies

-- Represented several international financial institutions in purchasing and selling derivatives and commodities businesses and transaction portfolios
+- Represented several U.S. and international financial institutions in purchasing and selling derivatives and commodities businesses and transaction portfolios

-- Represents financial institutions in structured intermediation arrangement, commodities repurchase agreements, and secured hedging transactions
+- Represented financial institutions in structured intermediation arrangements, commodity repurchase agreements, and secured hedging transactions

-- Represents commodity suppliers and hedge providers in long-term prepaid commodity purchase and sale transactions
+- Represented commodity suppliers and hedge providers in long-term prepaid commodity purchase and sale transactions

 Paul is a past chair of the American Bar Association Committee on Derivatives and Futures Law.
-He is a member of the Energy Bar Association, the Law & Compliance Division of the Futures Industry Association and a former adjunct professor at Georgetown University Law School, where he co-taught a graduate law course on the regulation of commodity and derivatives transactions.
+He is a member of the Law & Compliance Division of the Futures Industry Association, the Energy Bar Association and a former adjunct professor at Georgetown University Law School, where he co-taught a graduate law course on the regulation of commodity and derivatives transactions.
 He is a member of the Duke Law Alumni Board of Visitors.